-As discussed in Note 15 to the Consolidated Financial Statements, we have two reportable segments as of December 31, 2021: IAN and DXTRA.
-We also report results for the "Corporate and other" group.
+As discussed in Note 15 in Item 8, Financial Statements and Supplementary Data, we have three reportable segments as of December 31, 2022: MD&E, IA&C and SC&E. We also report results for the "Corporate and other" group.
 Segment information for the prior period has been recast to conform to the current-period presentation.